marc-aurai/kubernetes_tutorial/readme.md

 Go to http://0.0.0.0:8020/docs </br>
 <img align="left" src="images/Docker_step_1.png" width="750"/> <br clear="left"/>

-And test your API, Click on: POST /predict/  and select 'Try it out'</br>
+And test your API, Click on: POST /predict/  and select '*Try it out*'</br>
-Paste two questions inside "string", and predict the similarity. </br>
+Paste two questions inside "*string*", and predict the similarity. </br>
 And execute the command. </br>
 <img align="left" src="images/fastAPI_step_1.png" width="750"/> <br clear="left"/>

-I you got a response, then there should also be data inside your mongoDB Database now. </br>
+I you got a response, then there should also be data inside your MongoDB Database now. </br>
-Go to your mongoDB and click 'Browse Collections', there should be two tables: Raw_input and Predictions. </br>
+Go to your MongoDB and click '*Browse Collections*', there should be two tables: Raw_input and Predictions. </br>
 <img align="left" src="images/mongoDB_step_5.png" width="750"/> <br clear="left"/> </br>
 <img align="left" src="images/mongoDB_step_6.png" width="750"/> <br clear="left"/>